MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgGroupTeamScheduleShift.md

 ## SYNOPSIS
 Replace an existing shift.
 If the specified shift doesn't exist, this method returns 404 Not found.
-The duration of a shift cannot be less than 1 minute or longer than 24 hours.
+The duration of a shift can't be less than 1 minute or longer than 24 hours.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaGroupTeamScheduleShift](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamScheduleShift?view=graph-powershell-beta)

 ## SYNTAX